Nullkraft/PCB_Trace_Lengths/README.md

 Checks for filename as command-line argument.
 If provided, calls `measure_selected_lines` with filename.
 Otherwise, prints error message.

 ## Summary
-Script monitors a `.pcb` file for changes.
-On modification, it checks lines for traces, computes their lengths, and prints results if different from previous output.
+The script monitors a `.pcb` file for any changes.
+On modification, it finds traces marked as "found" or "selected", computes their lengths, and prints a new result if the line lengths differ from previous output.

 ## Example